-Hotel pick-up time: If you have chosen transfer please be ready at 8:30 AM for your pick-up from your Reykjavík accommodation and please note that it can take up to 30 minutes for us to arrive.
+Pick up starts at If you have chosen transfer please be ready at 8:30 AM from your selected pick-up point and please note that it can take up to 30 minutes for us to arrive.

 Don’t know where you will be staying?
 No worries, just choose “To Be Announced” for pick-up location and get back to us when you have further details.

 Available pick-up points: Arctic Adventures’s pick-up list.